-Preferred Study of Unit 1 / 2 Outdoor and Environmental Studies.
+Preferred Study of Year 9 Outdoor and Environmental Studies

 Students who are interested in perusing further formal studies where interaction with outdoor environments is central.
 Students that have a passion and interest in outdoor environments and activities would benefit from undertaking study within this field.
 Learning is based around the observations, understandings and practical skills required to positively interact and protect local and state environments.
-Unit 3 and 4 is a progression from Year 10 Outdoor Education (Unit 1 and 2) and is offered to students in year 11 only (Please keep in mind that students do not require a formal accelerated subject form)
+Unit 1 and 2 is a progression from Year 9 Outdoor Education and is offered to students in Year 10 only.
+(Please keep in mind that students do not require a formal accelerated subject form)

 VCE Outdoor and Environmental Studies provides students with the skills and knowledge to safely participate in activities in outdoor environments and to respect and value diverse environments.
-The blend of direct practical experience of outdoor environments with more theoretical ways of knowing, enables informed understanding of human relationships with nature.
+The blend of direct practical experience with more theoretical ways of knowing, enables informed understanding of human relationships with nature.
 Historically, humans have modified outdoor environments to meet survival, commercial, conservation and recreation needs.
-Outdoor and Environmental Studies seeks to enable students to critically analyse differing relationships, impacts and issues, providing the knowledge and skills to participate in and contribute to contemporary society.
+For many, outdoor environments have become places of adventure, relaxation, scientific study, social action and enterprise.
+They also provide space for connectedness with nature and opportunities for reflection upon the past, present and future.
+Outdoor and Environmental Studies seeks to enable students to critically analyse these differing relationships, impacts and issues, providing the knowledge and skills to participate in and contribute to contemporary society.

-UNIT 3
+UNIT 1